grafana/azure-data-explorer-datasource/.config/README.md

 #### ESM errors with Jest

-A common issue found with the current jest config involves importing an npm package which only offers an ESM build.
+A common issue with the current jest config involves importing an npm package that only offers an ESM build.
 These packages cause jest to error with `SyntaxError: Cannot use import statement outside a module`.
-To work around this we provide a list of known packages to pass to the `[transformIgnorePatterns](https://jestjs.io/docs/configuration#transformignorepatterns-arraystring)` jest configuration property.
-If need be this can be extended in the following way:
+To work around this, we provide a list of known packages to pass to the `[transformIgnorePatterns](https://jestjs.io/docs/configuration#transformignorepatterns-arraystring)` jest configuration property.
+If need be, this can be extended in the following way:

 ```javascript
 process.env.TZ = 'UTC';